Background pattern

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

 Zamene contains lactose monohydrate

-This medication contains lactose.
-If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.
+This medicine contains lactose.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

-3. How to Take Zamene
+3. How to take Zamene

-Follow exactly the administration instructions for this medication as indicated by your doctor.
+Follow exactly the administration instructions of this medicine given by your doctor.
 If in doubt, consult your doctor or pharmacist again.

 In adults, the dose may range from 6 to 90 mg per day, and in children from 0.25 to 1.5 mg/kg.
-It is essential that you fully understand your doctor's instructions regarding the administration of the medication, and if in doubt, do not hesitate to consult them.
+It is essential that you fully understand your doctor's instructions regarding the administration of the medicine, and if in doubt, do not hesitate to consult them.

 If you take more Zamene than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone +34 91 562 04 20, indicating the medicine and the amount taken.

 If you forget to take Zamene

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-If you interrupt treatment with Zamene
+If you stop taking Zamene

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-If you experience any type of adverse effect, consult your doctor or pharmacist, even if it is an adverse effect not listed in this prospectus.
-You can also report them directly through the Spanish System of Pharmacovigilance of Medicines for human use: www.notificaram.es.
-By reporting adverse effects, you can contribute to providing more information on the safety of this medication.
+If you experience any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly through the Spanish Pharmacovigilance System for Human Use Medicines: www.notificaram.es.
+By reporting side effects, you can help provide more information on the safety of this medicine.

 5. Storage of Zamene

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date stated on the packaging after EXP.
+The expiry date is the last day of the month indicated.

-6. Content of the packaging and additional information
+6. Contents of the pack and further information

-The active ingredient is deflazacort.
+The active substance is deflazacort.

-Appearance of the product and content of the packaging:
+Appearance of the product and pack contents:

 The tablet can be divided into equal parts.